 There are three movements.
 As in most classical/baroque concertos, they are fast-slow-fast in tempo.

 - Allegro.
 The first movement is a rapid, cheerful tune.
 Throughout the piece, Vivaldi creates sharp and low contrasts between the mandolin and the rest of the orchestra, attracting much attention to several crescendos within the music.

 - Largo.
-The second movement is in contrast to the rapid and enthusiastic tune of the first movement, is slower and thoughtful in its composition.
+The second movement is in contrast to the rapid and enthusiastic tune of the first movement, and is slower and more thoughtful in its composition.